-A collimator is a tool used to filter a particle beam.
+Figure 2: A dipole magnet with the vertical magnetic field and a charged particle moving horizontally into the field.
+The force is perpendicular to the magnetic field vector and the velocity vector, deflecting the charged particle horizontally.
+Image source: Wikipedia.
+Collimator A collimator is a tool used to filter a particle beam.
 There are two sets of collimators in the beam lines at CERN.
 The primary collimator defines the Momentum acceptance and Beam divergence.
 A secondary collimator, placed in the test beam area, allows to further reduce the Beam halo.
 The flux available, i.e. the amount of particles that crosses a defined area in a specific time interval, depends on the collimator settings.
 To clarify, the more a beam is filtered out by a collimator, the lower the flux is.
 Don't worry too much about the details of these collimators.
 The BL4S support scientists will set them up for you.

-Beam Properties

-The secondary beams available at the PS includes different types of particles having an energy ranging between 0.2^3 and $15 \,\text{GeV}$.
+Beam Properties The secondary beams available at the PS include different types of particles having an energy ranging between 0.23 and 15 GeV.
 Bending magnets, collimators and two Cherenkov detector placed at the entrance of the experimental area are used to separate and identify the particle species.
+Figure 3 and 4 show the composition of positive and negative beams respectively 4.
+It 3Please note that below 0.5 GeV the beam properties might be sub-optimal.
+If you need to work at low energy we suggest you to contact us.
+4Please not that these plots stop at 10 GeV but the beam can reach an energy of 15 GeV.
+The reason is that this testbeam facility has been upgraded in 2020/2021 and an updated version of the plot is not available yet.
+Nevertheless, the data shown by the plots are still valid.